 For the patient’s section of the MNSI, the only change proposed by both the patients and the committee was to replace the wording “legs” with “legs and feet”.
 This is because for many people the word “legs” is commonly used to refer to the area from the groin to the ankles.
 For this reason, the question about feeling in the legs may not take into account problems with the feet.
 The same problem was reported by the team from Portugal[14].
 Patients were also asked what exactly the authors meant in point number 13: “Are you able to sense your feet when you walk?” (original version).
 In PL, it is hard to translate this into a simple and short form.
 This was also identified in the retranslation because after retranslation the sentence was: “Do you feel the right sensation in your feet when walking?” and in the committee’s opinion, it may be misleading.
 Thus, we suggested that even though this part of the scale is self-administered, the practitioner could help patients to understand the question.
 For the examiner’s section, we stressed that each of the abnormalities should be recorded if present.
 This was not clear in the translated version according to the diabetologist.

-In the instruction “How to Use the Michigan Neuropathy Screening Instrument”, the following elements were changed after translation into PL to better reflect what was done: (1) In the part titled “vibration sensation”: We stressed in PL the word “bilaterally”; and (2) In the part titled “ankle reflexes”: In “(…) foot dorsiflexed slightly” we also used the form dorsiflexed (in medical PL: “zgięcie grzbietowe”) because the medical form is understandable, and there is no need to use the colloquial wording (“bend up”) as proposed by the translator as this part of the MNSI is done by professionals.
+In the instruction “How to Use the Michigan Neuropathy Screening Instrument”, the following elements were changed after translation into PL to better reflect what was done: (1) In the part entitled “vibration sensation”: We stressed in PL the word “bilaterally”; and (2) In the part entitled “ankle reflexes”: In “(…) foot dorsiflexed slightly” we also used the form dorsiflexed (in medical PL: “zgięcie grzbietowe”) because the medical form is understandable, and there is no need to use the colloquial wording (“bend up”) as proposed by the translator as this part of the MNSI is done by professionals.

-The same layout as in the document received from the University of Michigan was kept which is similar in the original version but is enriched with a monofilament test.
+The same layout as in the document from the University of Michigan was kept, which is similar in the original version but is enriched with a monofilament test.
 Despite the problem with question 13 in the self-administered part of the MNSI, the differences between the retranslation and original text were related to addressing the patient.
-For example, in question 1 of the original version, the question was stated as, “Are your legs and/or feet numb?”, whereas the retranslation stated, “Do you experience numbness in your legs and/or feet?” these differences were deemed to be of little importance.
+For example, in question 1 of the original version, the question was stated as, “Are your legs and/or feet numb?”, whereas the retranslation stated, “Do you experience numbness in your legs and/or feet?” , these differences were deemed to be of little importance.

 Population

 A study population composed of patients with a diagnosis of DM, using the PL Diabetes Association criteria[6], who attended the NZOZ Nowy Dwor, where the principal researcher works as a diabetologist were identified.
-The inclusion criteria included: (1) DM diagnosis except gestational; (2) Age ≥ 18; and (3) Native language is PL.
-Exclusion criteria included: (1) Chronic renal failure requiring renal replacement therapy; (2) Liver cirrhosis; (3) Symptomatic cerebrovascular disease; (4) Active cancer; (5) History of chemotherapy or radiotherapy; (6) Autoimmune disease; (7) Chronic infectious disease; (8) Alcohol or drug abuse; (9) Clinical radicular neuropathy; and (10) Mental or physical conditions that could compromise the evaluation of clinical symptoms.
+The inclusion criteria were: (1) DM diagnosis except gestational; (2) Age ≥ 18; and (3) Native language is PL.
+Exclusion criteria were: (1) Chronic renal failure requiring renal replacement therapy; (2) Liver cirrhosis; (3) Symptomatic cerebrovascular disease; (4) Active cancer; (5) History of chemotherapy or radiotherapy; (6) Autoimmune disease; (7) Chronic infectious disease; (8) Alcohol or drug abuse; (9) Clinical radicular neuropathy; and (10) Mental or physical conditions that could compromise the evaluation of clinical symptoms.
 Exclusion criteria were established with a neurologist and were based on prior Portuguese and Turkish validation.

 The type of DM, DM duration, body mass, height, body mass index, and glycated hemoglobin no more than 3 mo before the study were collected to characterize the study population.
-The information necessary to confirm the above-mentioned inclusion and exclusion criteria were established from the patient’s records or based on a short interview performed just before the study started if no records were available.
+The information necessary to confirm the above-mentioned inclusion and exclusion criteria was obtained from the patient’s records or based on a short interview performed just before the study started if no records were available.